igloo-project/igloo-doc/source/maven/releasing.md

 # Igloo 5 command
 # NEW_VERSION : 5.1.0
 # NEW_SNAPSHOT : 5.2.0-SNAPSHOT
-PYTHONUNBUFFERED=1 hatch env run -- igloo-release igloo --igloo-5 NEW_VERSION NEW_SNAPSHOT --release-branch dev --push
+PYTHONUNBUFFERED=1 hatch env run -- igloo-release igloo --igloo-5 NEW_VERSION NEW_SNAPSHOT --push

 # Script performs igloo-maven, igloo-commons and igloo-parent release
 # Script waits before each push that previous artifacts are published